 William Beaumont Prize in Gastroenterology

-Established in 1976, this recognition prize honors a senior investigator who has made a major contribution (a single accomplishment or series of accomplishments) that has significantly advanced care of patients with digestive diseases through clinical or translational research.
+Established in 1976, this recognition prize honors a senior investigator who has made a major contribution that has significantly advanced care of patients with digestive diseases through clinical or translational research.
 For the purpose of this award, the term gastroenterology encompasses any gastrointestinal discipline, including hepatology.
 To read about all 2021 AGA recognition prize winners, please read the press release.

 Description

-Created in 1976, the William Beaumont Prize recognizes an individual who has made a major contribution that has significantly advanced the care of patients with digestive diseases through clinical or translational research.
-Since 2015, the prize has been awarded annually.
+Established in 1976, the William Beaumont Prize recognizes an individual who has made a major contribution (a single accomplishment or series of accomplishments) that has significantly advanced the care of patients with digestive diseases through clinical or translational research.
+Beginning in 2015, the prize has been awarded annually.

 Eligibility